danielearwicker/immuto/README.md

 * `npm install`
 * Open `index.ts` in VSCode (or your favorite TypeScript supporting IDE) and start cracking.
 * `prepublish` is wired to compile the code using TypeScript latest (see our devDependency)
-* `npm run test` makes sure nothing aweful happens.
+* `npm run test` makes sure nothing awful happens.

 > Originally developed in http://alm.tools. :rose: